ISDuBA/ISDuBA/docs/keycloak_config.md

 prevent the token from being refreshed at all.)

-However, any session is limited by the ```SSO Session Max``` and any access tokens expiry time can be set to the sessions start plus ```SSO Session Max``` at most and cannot be extended past that point in time.
+However, any session is limited by the ```SSO Session Max``` and any access tokens expiry time can be set to the session's start plus ```SSO Session Max``` at most and cannot be extended past that point in time.